 Need some homemade holiday gift ideas?
-Make marshmallow snowman hot cocoa gift jars (and some bonus gingerbread snowflake cookie ornaments.)
+Make marshmallow snowman hot cocoa jars (and some bonus gingerbread snowflake cookie ornaments.)

-marshmallow snowman hot cocoa gift
+marshmallow snowman hot cocoa jars gift

 I made a batch of gingerbread snowflake ornaments for cookie gifts this year, and since no one can escape my newfound love of painting marshmallows, I ended up adding a mason jar o’ warmth to go with them.
 I filled a mason jar with snowman marshmallows and hot cocoa.
 I added a recipe tag, slapped on a sticker and all done.
 You have an adorable marshmallow snowman hot cocoa gift.
 Who wouldn’t love this marshmallow snowman for hot chocolate?